Marmare314/lemmify/README.md

   - `@thm -> thm-type 1.1`
   - `@thm[custom] -> custom 1.1`

+---
+`ref-numbering`: Same as `thm-numbering` but only applies to the references.

 ## Roadmap

 - More pre-defined styles.
+  - Referencing theorems by name.
 - Support more languages.
 - Better documentation.